lorensen/VTKExamples/src/VTKFileFormats.md

   </VTKFile>
 ```

+#### **PPolyData**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* **PPolyData** — The _PPolyData_ element specifies the number of ghost-levels by which the individual pieces overlap.
+The _PPolyData_ element specifies the number of ghost-levels by which the individual pieces overlap.
 The _PPoints_ element describes the type of array used to specify the point locations, but does not actually contain the data.
 Each _Piece_ element specifies the file in which the piece is stored.
 ```xml
   <VTKFile type=”PPolyData” ...>
     <PPolyData GhostLevel=”#”>